Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Learned that I need to do a blah.get('key') in order to check the value of a dict in python.
 In ruby, you can do blah.status in order to get the value of a status, for example.
+- learned that .get() and grabbing a value with [] are the same, but the .get() allows you to return a default value

 **Thoughts:**
 - Better day!
 Working on another task/updating our code to reflect a v3 for an external api